 - Lung function: Is expressed by diverse measures of the respiratory system.
 Pulmonary mechanics can be tested by spirometry, that includes the total volume of air that can be inhaled or expired, and the maximum speed with which in- and exhalation occurs.

-- Mediterranean Adequacy Index (MAI): An index score based on typical Mediterranean foods: bread, cereals, legumes, potatoes, vegetables, fruit, vegetable oils, fish and red wine and on non-typical Mediterranean foods: milk, cheese, eggs, meat, animal fats and margarines, sugar, cakes, pies and cookies.
+- Mediterranean Adequacy Index (MAI).
+An index score based on typical Mediterranean foods: bread, cereals, legumes, potatoes, vegetables, fruit, fish, olive oil, and wine and non-typical Mediterranean foods: milk, cheese, eggs, meat, hard fats and sweet products.

-- Mediterranean Diet Score (MDS): A score indicating compliance to the Mediterranean diet.
-A high intake of the Mediterranean foods: cereals, legumes, fruits, vegetables, olive oil and fish were scored positive (1) and and a high intake of the non-Mediterranean foods: dairy and meat negative (0).
+- Mediterranean Diet score (MDS).
+A score indicating compliance to the Mediterranean diet.
+A high intake of Mediterranean foods: cereals, legumes, fruit, vegetables, fish, Mon-unsaturated fatty acids to Saturated fatty acids (M/S) ratio, and wine were scored positive (1) and a high intake of the non-Mediterranean foods: dairy and meat negative (0).
 The score ranged from 0 to 9 and the higher the score the better the compliance to a traditional Mediterranean diet.